Geoffrey Chaucer: Unveiling the Merry Bard (Reaktion, forthcoming 2024).

 John Lydgate and the Poetics of Fame (D.S.
 Brewer, 2012).

 - (Read an interview about the book at Medievalists.net.)

 - Reviewed in the Times Literary Supplement, Speculum, Medium Aevum, the Review of English Studies, JEGP (Journal of English and Germanic Philology), and Marginalia.

-‘Unspeakable words: Translating linguistic taboo into medieval historical fiction’ (note), forthcoming in a special 2016 issue of postmedieval on ‘Writ Large: History, Fiction, and the Humanities’, ed. by Bruce Holsinger and Stephanie Trigg.
+‘Unspeakable words: Translating linguistic taboo into medieval historical fiction’ (note), postmedieval 7.2 (2016) 300-3 (special issue on ‘Writ Large: History, Fiction, and the Humanities’).

 ‘Teaching with Twitter: A Medievalist’s Case Study’, Studies in Medieval and Renaissance Teaching, 22.1 (2015), 99-109.

 ‘”Sum men sayis…”: Literary Gossip and Malicious Intent in Robert Henryson’s Testament of Cresseid’, Forum for Modern Language Studies (2014), doi: 10.1093/fmls/cqu003 (winner of the Runner-up Prize in the Forum Essay Competition, 2013).
 View abstract